Joey451-OG/YT-Download/README.md

 * [Credits](#credits)

 ## Change Log
+### **Version 1.4.1**
+- 🐛 Fixed a bug where the custom default directory would always be overwritten every time the user clicks the `Apply` button in the settings menu.

 ### **Version 1.4.0**
 - ➕ Added [Settings Menu](#the-settings-menu)
 - ➖ Removed config file from `.msi` installer*